AzureAD/azure-activedirectory-library-for-java/README.md

 [MSAL4J](https://github.com/AzureAD/microsoft-authentication-library-for-java) is the new authentication library to be used with the Microsoft identity platform.

-Building on top of ADAL, MSAL works with both the Open ID Connect certified Azure AD V2 endpoint and the new social identity solution from Microsoft, Azure AD B2C.
+Building on top of ADAL, MSAL works with both the [Open ID Connect certified Azure AD V2 endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/about-microsoft-identity-platform) and the new social identity solution from Microsoft, Azure AD B2C.

-ADAL4J is in maintenance mode and no new features will be added going forward.
+ADAL4J is in maintenance mode and no new features will be added going forward except for security fixes.
 All our ongoing efforts will be focused on improving [MSAL4J](https://github.com/AzureAD/microsoft-authentication-library-for-java).

 ## Installation and usage